Afghan sprinter Kimia Yousofi ready to run at her 3rd Olympics after being selected for Paris Games

 The Afghan National Olympic Committee operates outside of Afghanistan to support and encourage athletes.

+The Olympics in Paris will be “a Games where she’s not really running for herself, she’s running for women from Afghanistan and she’s showing what’s possible,” Quinn said.
+“She provides, for them, hope.
+And she shows what optimism looks like.”

+Quinn said Yousofi has improved vastly on the track in a technical sense but also made strides outside of the sports arenas.

-“On the track she has improved enormously technically since coming here and she has a great squad around her,” Quinn said.
-“But when you consider everything else she has had to juggle — training, a new language, getting her family here, all those things, she has been amazing.”
+“When you consider everything else she has had to juggle — training, a new language, getting her family here, all those things,” he said, “she has been amazing.”

 AP Olympics coverage: https://apnews.com/hub/2024-paris-olympic-games